 HIV can indeed be transmitted through blood.
 Because of this, there is fear among people that HIV is spread through biting or bloodsucking insects.
 In contrast, studies show no evidence to support this claim even in places with many mosquitoes and high rates of incidence of HIV.
 When insects bite, they do not inject the blood of the person or animal they have last bitten.
 Also, HIV lives for only a short time inside an insect.

 Wait, “full-blown AIDS”?
 There’s no such thing as “full-blown AIDS.”
 Let’s go back to the basics.
 HIV is a virus, while AIDS (Acquired Immune Deficiency Syndrome) is a diagnosis given to PLHIVs having less than 200 CD4 cells.
 PLHIVs having <200 CD4 count are susceptible to opportunistic infections (OIs) jeopardizing their well-being.

 These OIs are called “opportunistic” due the fact that they take advantage of a compromised immune system that could lead to a morbid effect, even death.
 In the Philippines, the most common OI is tuberculosis (TB), followed by candidiasis and Pneumocystis pneumonia (PCP).

 To understand the reality of HIV, knowing which are myths and which ones are facts, come visit LoveYourself for free HIV testing and counseling.
 For more information click here.

-Images by Christian Watson Vergara
+Illustrations by Christian Watson Vergara